Soft Ground: Textiles and Self-Soothing

 Where: SET Social Peckham, 55a Nigel Road, London SE15 4NP

 Each session is led by a rotating group of women artists recognised for their inclusive practices and lived experience of neurodivergence: Kim Chin, Birungi Kawooya, Sue Mayo, and Jenny McIlhatton.
-Over regular two-hour sessions, participants engage at their own pace, supported by a gentle, sensory-aware structure that encourages co-regulation through tactile making.
+Over regular two-hour sessions, participants engage at their own pace.
+The gentle, sensory-aware structure encourages co-regulation through tactile making.
 This approach helps reduce isolation, build trust, and nurture emotional well-being.

 All sessions are hosted at our partner venue, SET Social Peckham, a vibrant community art space.
-Sessions will conclude with refreshments, creating a relaxed space for conversation and connection.
+Each session concludes with refreshments, creating a relaxed atmosphere for conversation and connection.

-The project is designed to benefit neurodivergent individuals seeking gentle, creative ways to support their mental health, as well as anyone in the local community interested in art-making for wellbeing.
-It particularly supports those who experience anxiety, sensory overload, or social isolation.
-The consistent weekly format and low-pressure environment will provide structure, comfort, and accessibility.
+The project is designed to benefit neurodivergent individuals seeking gentle, creative ways to support their mental health.
+It also welcomes anyone in the local community interested in art-making for wellbeing.
+This initiative particularly supports those who experience anxiety, sensory overload, or social isolation.
+The consistent weekly format and low-pressure environment provide structure, comfort, and accessibility.

-Programme curated by Sylvia Keck, Community Engagement Curator at Looking Forward.
-Realised in partnership with SET and thanks to the support of the National Lottery Community Fund.
+The programme is curated by Sylvia Keck, Community Engagement Curator at Looking Forward.
+It is realised in partnership with SET and thanks to the support of the National Lottery Community Fund.